 Clicking in the grey area next to the options, to the left of the yellow + or to the right of the green +, will cause any keywords shared by the photos, or color-matching algorithm used to choose them, to appear to the right of the options, for as long as the mouse button is held down.
 Clicking in the grey area next to a photo toggles it with the one that was there before.
 Clicking below the photos, in the grey area just above the options, toggles both photos with the non-showing pair.
 Holding this area down for a second restores the most recent pair.

-The keywords used by the + option allow some storytelling, like a psychic crossword, or a therapist analyzing the dreams of a dog scratching an electronic itch.
+The keywords used by the + option allow some storytelling, like a psychic crossword, or a therapist analyzing dreams.
 The common features could be people, things, colors, shapes, textures: whatever we think would make the most obvious and interesting connections as you hold both pictures in your mind.
 (Again, you can see the keywords that matched by clicking and holding the mouse next to the options.)
 The keywords for the features are scripted and discussed like characters in Sesame Street, merging points of view to create a hybrid 'brain'.
 Each photo is like a brain cell, connected to other photos by keywords they have in common.
 You explore this 'brain' when you use the + option.

 Don't worry if you don't see any similarities at first — it's not perfect — but if you keep at it, you will start to see themes that last over a few pictures, then more will start making sense — it's like learning a language you find you already know.
 You can use another option to change the subject when you get tired of a theme, then return to + if you see something you want to pursue.